Leslie Jordan's 'Will & Grace' Co-Stars React to His Death: PICS

 'Sister Wives': How Christine ACCIDENTALLY Revealed Split From K…

-As the world begins to mourn the loss of beloved actor and comedian Leslie Jordan, his Will & Grace co-stars, Sean Hayes and Eric McCormack have taken to social media to join in the outpouring of tributes.
+As the world begins to mourn the loss of beloved actor and comedian Leslie Jordan, his Will & Grace co-stars, Sean Hayes, Eric McCormack and Megan Mullally have taken to social media to join in the outpouring of tributes.

 "My heart is broken," Hayes wrote alongside a still from their iconic sitcom.
 "Leslie Jordan was one of the funniest people I ever had the pleasure of working with.
 Everyone who ever met him, loved him.
 There will never be anyone like him.
 A unique talent with an enormous, caring heart.
 Leslie, you will be missed, my dear friend."